vmmc2/Bleach-Docs/src/bleach_oop_features.md

 __As seen above, in a class declaration statement, if the programmer wants to declare a new method, then he/she/they just need to follow the same syntax of a function declaration statement, but instead of using the ```function``` keyword, change it by the ```method``` keyword.__

-__The ```init``` method:__ It's just a special method usually present in classes and known as the constructor of a class.
+__The ```init``` method:__ It is just a special method usually present in classes and known as the constructor of a class.
 It’s automatically called when a new instance of the class is created.
 This method is where the programmer typically sets up the initial state of an object by initializing instance attributes.

 ## Instances
 Essentialy, an instance is an individual object created from a class.